Some Money Smart Week Iowa programs take place statewide, so there are many locations hosting similar events. These include:

 The Pinterest Pageant – Decorated piggy banks can be entered in the Pinterest contest, sponsored by Iowa JumpStart.
 For this pageant, take a photo of each piggy bank (bank only, no participants or identification) and upload it to the community Pinterest page.
 Iowa JumpStart awards a prize for: the decorated bank with the most likes, the piggy bank decorated most creatively, and the host site with the most decorated banks pinned.

 This statewide cycling event takes place on established bike trails and is sponsored by the MSW partner, the Iowa Insurance Division.
-The designated Money Smart Week planning teams choose a date for their local cycling event and offer the DASH for the STASH investor education contest.
-Each ride may include financial trivia along the route, and t-shirts are provided (for up to 100 riders).
+The designated Money Smart Week planning teams choose a date for their local cycling event, offer financial information and resources, and provide t-shirts for up to 100 riders.

 Tele-Town Hall meeting